Jollycreed/DnD-Project/README.md

 - Implement movement, and a battle scenario description.
 - Add party members and not only the playable character, add different enemies.
 - Enhance the inventory system with consumables and gear upgrades.
+- Probably a way to normally download and launch the game honestly.